-Term Meaning in this document AFS licence An Australian financial services licence under s913B of the Corporations Act that authorises a person who carries out a financial services business to provide financial services Note: This is a definition contained in s761A of the Corporations Act.
-AFS licensee or licensee A person who holds an Australian financial services licence under s913B of the Corporations Act Note: This is a definition contained in s761A of the Corporations Act.
-ASIC Australian Securities and Investments Commission ASIC Act Australian Securities and Investments Commission Act 2001 Corporations Act Corporations Act 2001, including regulations made for the purposes of that Act enterprise or total value A reference to an entity's ungeared value expressed as a total valuation for the entity and not on a per share basis financial product Has the meaning given in s761A of the Corporations Act financial services law Has the meaning given in s761A of the Corporations Act inside information Has the meaning given in s1042A of the Corporations Act insider trading Conduct prohibited under s1043A of the Corporations Act which includes a person who is in possession of inside information (the insider): acquiring or disposing of securities or procuring another person to do so; and communicating the inside information to another person if the insider knows, or ought reasonably to know, that the other person would be likely to acquire or dispose of securities or would procure another person to do so institution A professional investor (as defined in s9 of the Corporations Act) investor education report or IER Reports prepared by a licensee mandated to advise on a capital raising transaction (usually an IPO) and released before the lodgement of a prospectus with ASIC IPO Initial public offering issuing company A company undertaking a capital raising transaction, its directors, employees and shareholders JLM Joint lead manager
+Term Meaning in this document ASIC Australian Securities and Investments Commission ASIC Act Australian Securities and Investments Commission Act 2001 compliance or another control function Refers to review and oversight by those not directly conflicted by the business activities undertaken by the licensee Corporations Act Corporations Act 2001 , including regulations made for the purposes of that Act enterprise or total value A reference to an entity's ungeared value expressed as a total valuation for the entity and not on a per share basis financial product Has the meaning given in s761A of the Corporations Act financial services law Has the meaning given in s761A of the Corporations Act inside information Has the meaning given in s1042A of the Corporations Act insider trading Conduct prohibited under s1043A of the Corporations Act which includes a person who is in possession of inside information (the insider): acquiring or disposing of securities or procuring another person to do so; and communicating the inside information to another person if the insider knows, or ought reasonably to know, that the other person would be likely to acquire or dispose of securities or would procure another person to do so institution A professional investor (as defined in s9 of the Corporations Act) investor education report or IER Reports prepared by a licensee mandated to advise on a capital raising transaction (usually an IPO) and released before the lodgement of a prospectus with ASIC IPO Initial public offering issuing company A company undertaking a capital raising transaction, its directors, employees and shareholders JLM Joint lead manager licensee Has the meaning given by s761A of the Corporations Act and for the purposes of this guidance includes related and associated parties as explained in RG 264.9

-Term Meaning in this document market participant A participant within the meaning of s761A of the Corporations Act, in relation to a financial market MNPI Material, non-public information non-public side A person who works on the private side of a licensee.
+Term Meaning in this document non-public side A person who works on the private side of a licensee.
 That is, they are permanently wall-crossed and sit behind a 'Chinese' wall.
-On occasion, a staff member from the public side of the licensee may receive MNPI which requires them to be wall-crossed and sit on the non-public side of the licensee until the MNPI has become generally available placement A capital raising by a listed company under s708 of the Corporations Act public side A person who works on the sales and trading side of the business REP 393 An ASIC report (in this example numbered 393) RFP A request for proposal RG 181 An ASIC regulatory guide (in this example numbered 181) s912A A section of the Corporations Act (in this example numbered 912A), unless otherwise specified supervisory analyst A person responsible for the review and approval of sell-side research valuation information Includes information relating to the valuation or likely valuation of a company or asset.
-This includes the valuation methodology and reason for its selection (including alternatives considered), the peer group comparable listed companies, discount rates and growth assumptions, financial information (including forecasts) relating to the company, the indicative valuation calculations and range, the price target or recommendation wall-crossed A person from the public side of an organisation will be 'wall-crossed' if they become aware of MNPI advisers, analyst briefings, conflicts of interest, corporate advisory, information barriers, initial public offerings, inside information, insider trading, investor education report, joint lead manager, listed entities, material information, non-public information, research, research analysts, wall-crossing
+On occasion, a staff member from the public side of the licensee may receive inside information which requires them to be wall-crossed and sit on the non-public side of the licensee until the inside information has become generally available placement A capital raising by a listed company under s708 of the Corporations Act public side A person who works on the sales and trading side of the business related bodies corporate Has the meaning given in s50 of the Corporations Act related parties Has the meaning given in s228 of the Corporations Act REP 393 An ASIC report (in this example numbered 393) RFP A request for proposal RG 181 An ASIC regulatory guide (in this example numbered 181) s912A A section of the Corporations Act (in this example numbered 912A), unless otherwise specified supervisory analyst A person responsible for the review and approval of sell- side research valuation information Includes information relating to the valuation or likely valuation of a company or asset.
+This includes the valuation methodology and reason for its selection (including alternatives considered), the peer group comparable listed companies, appropriate valuation metrics and multiples, discount rates and growth assumptions, financial information (including forecasts) relating to the company, the indicative valuation calculations and range, the price target or recommendation wall-crossed A person from the public side of an organisation will be 'wall-crossed' if they become aware of inside information advisers, analyst briefings, conflicts of interest, corporate advisory, information barriers, initial public offerings, inside information, insider trading, investor education report, joint lead manager, listed entities, material information, nonpublic information, research, research analysts, wall-crossing